Emory Vaccine Center

 Positive Impact Health Centers

-- Provides supportive services including medical and housing
+- Provides supportive services including housing, nutritional meals, and case management

 H.E.R.O.
 For Children

-AID Atlanta has been providing HIV/AIDS-related services, care, and education since its inception in 1982.
-AID Atlanta offers a broad range of services and has grown to be the most comprehensive AIDS service organization in the Southeast.
-The mission of AID Atlanta is to reduce new HIV infections and improve the quality of life of its members and the community by breaking barriers and building community.
+AID Atlanta’s focus is to reduce new HIV infections and improve the quality of life of its members and the community by breaking barriers and building community.

 - 2,500 patients received clinical care for HIV